GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 7. **Impact Quality Columns:**
    - Check that the same impacts are spelt consistently.
 For example illness names.
    - *OpenRefine Step:* Use the "Text facet" to explore the distribution of values in each admin level column.
-Click on `Cluster` and set `Method` to `Key collision` or `Nearest neighbor`.
+Click on [`Cluster`](https://openrefine.org/docs/manual/cellediting#cluster-and-edit) and set `Method` to `Key collision` or `Nearest neighbor`.
 Adjust wrong names by checking `Merge` and adjust the `New cell value` and click on `Merge selected & re-cluster`
+8. **Delete redundant data**
+    - It might be the case that you have for one flood event, multiple information on for example affected populations for the same location.
+This could later be a problem when you want to analyse the data.
+    Probably, the reddened information is from two different sources.
+So you can delete the information of the older source and only keep the one from the up-to-date source as possible.

+#### Adding P-Codes to the table

+## Working with the impact table in Excel
+Now we have our impact dataset cleaned and ready to use.
+Since the dataset is a long table we cannot use it as a normal table in Excel.
+To get the data in a format so we can use it in QGIS or create a graph out of it, we need to pivot it.
+Depending on your work with impact quantity or quality, there are small differences.
+Here is how you do it:
+### Impact Quantity for one year on the state level:
+1. Open the Excel dataset.
+2. Turn the data in a table by clicking on `Insert` -> `Table`-> check `My table has headers`
+3. Also under the `Insert`-Tab click on `Pivot Table`.
+Make sure your table range is correct.
+Check `New Worksheet`.
+Click `OK`.
+4. Setup the pivot table by placing the columns as follows:
+  - Filter: Start_year
+  - Columns: Impact_Type
+  - Rows: admin_1 or admin_1_PCODE (If you want to use this table in QGIS, you should use admin_1_PCODE Instead of admin_1)
+  - Values: Impact_quantity
+5. To see the sum of the different impacts click on Impact_quantity under Values -> `Value Field Settings` -> select `Sum`.
+6. Directly above the pivot table, you should see the option to filter by year.
+Select the year you are interested in.

+Now you can just copy the whole table, and place it in a new worksheet.
+Make sure to only paste the values.
+This table can now be used to join with an existing geodata set in QGIS.